-Evaporation is a physical vapor deposition (PVD) process whereby material is transformed into the vapor phase using thermal energy to enable the deposition of a thin film on a substrate, often a wafer.
-It is a key technology employed to manufacture devices such as power amplifiers used in wireless handsets and for high brightness light emitting diodes (LEDs).
+Evaporation is a physical vapor deposition (PVD) process whereby material is transformed into the vapor phase using thermal energy to enable a thin-film deposition on a substrate, often a wafer.
+It is a key technology employed to manufacture devices such as power amplifiers used in wireless handsets and high brightness light-emitting diodes (LEDs).
 Gold is one of the principal materials evaporated.
 Unfortunately, it can be prone to a behavior known as spitting.
 Spitting involves the ejection of liquid droplets from the molten pool of metal instead of the smooth transfer of material through evaporation.

-A certain fraction of these liquid droplets land on the deposition wafer where they solidify into solid particles.
+A certain fraction of these liquid droplets land on the deposition wafer, where they solidify into solid particles.
 These particles constitute a defect since they can lead to the improper functioning of a microelectronic circuit.
-Spitting therefore negatively affects yield due to the scrapping of partial or whole production lots.
-There are many factors that can affect spitting and can be divided into two broad groups:
+Spitting, therefore, negatively affects yield due to the scrapping of partial or whole production lots.
+Many factors can affect spitting and can be divided into two broad groups:

 Material quality is determined by both purity and cleanliness.

-AEM Deposition excels at providing extremely high purity gold evaporation materials (minimum of 99.999% purity) that has been deactivated and cleaned to the highest standards and can substantially reduce spitting and significantly increase our customers’ yield.
-Furthermore, AEM Deposition can assist customers in developing an understanding of the critical process parameters that can also be adjusted to minimize the likelihood of spitting.
+AEM Deposition excels at providing too high purity gold evaporation materials (minimum of 99.999% purity) that have been deactivated and cleaned to the highest standards and can substantially reduce spitting and significantly increase our customers’ yield.
+Furthermore, AEM Deposition can help customers develop an understanding of the critical process parameters that can also be adjusted to minimize the likelihood of spitting.